mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 2. Rolling back and resimulating the entire simulation is too expensive, so we can't hide latency with client-side prediction.

-Any solution we come up would need to work with a physics engine engine that is not completely deterministic, and provide some way to hide latency without client-side prediction.
+Any solution we come up would need to work with a physics engine that isn't deterministic, and provide some way to hide latency without client-side prediction.

-Is this even possible?

 # The Authority Scheme